Georgia Zhuo Chen, PhD

 Dr. Chen received her PhD from Louisiana State University in Baton Rouge, LA.
 After postdoctoral training, she received her first faculty position at the University of Texas Dental Branch, as a Research Assistant Professor and was then elevated to a tenured track position at M.D.
 Anderson Cancer Center.

 As principal investigator in the study of head and neck cancer, her work has been supported over the past few years by several awards from the US National Institutes of Health (NIH).
-In 2014 and 2015, she was named to the MilliPub Club, which recognizes current Emory faculty who have published one or more individual papers throughout their careers that have garnered more than 1,000 citations.
+She has been named to the MilliPub Club several times, which recognizes current Emory faculty who have published one or more individual papers throughout their careers that have garnered more than 1,000 citations.

 Dr. Chen's research focuses on the metastasis of head and neck cancer, signal transduction pathways in cancer cells, prognostic and therapeutic biomarkers, anticancer therapeutic drugs for treatment of cancer,and usage of nanotechnology in cancer research and clinical application.
 She has established a human xenograft metastatic mouse model for head and neck cancer, which has been used in studying the biology of cancer and in the evaluation of therapeutic agents for cancer treatment.